 The juvenile prosecutor is expected to work closely with the juvenile probation office to determine whether delinquent acts committed by juveniles should be resolved by non-judicial adjustment or through formal adjudication.
-These determinations should take into account the stands for screening set forth in the "Screening Cases" section on page 8.
-In determining whether to prosecute a juvenile as an adult for a "qualifying offense" as defined in section 78A-6-703.1 of the Utah Code, the juvenile prosecutor will consider the following non-exclusive factors:
+These determinations should take into account the standards for screening set forth in the "Screening Cases" section on page 8.
+In determining whether to prosecute a juvenile in the District Court, the juvenile prosecutor must comply with the statutory requirements contained in Title 80, Chapter 6, Part 5 of the Utah Code.
+In determining whether to prosecute a juvenile in the District Court, the juvenile prosecutor will consider the following non-exclusive factors: